Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 [Notes]

-・A guided tour lasts approximately 20 minutes.
+The guided tour is estimated to last approximately 20 minutes.

 No.4: Enjoy Nebuta spots!